Motion of Satellite under the Effect of Oblateness of Earth and Atmospheric Drag: Discussion and Concluding Remarks

 \section{Discussion and Concluding Remarks}

-The equations governing motion of the satellite under the oblateness of Earth and atmospheric drag have been simulated.
+The equations governing motion of the satellite under the oblateness of Earth and atmospheric drag have been solved using R-K Gill over a short as well as long time duration.
 In table-2 to table-4 minimum and maximum values of orbital elements over a different time period have been reported.
-From these tables it can been seen that satellite will sustain for longer time in low Earth orbit if initial velocity is $\vec{v}_{0}=[7.8, 0, 0]\;km/sec$, initial position $\vec{r}_{0}=[0, -5888.9727, -3400]\;km$ and ballistic coefficient $B^{*}=50\;kg/m^{2};$.
+From these tables it can been seen that satellite will sustain for longer time in low Earth orbit if initial velocity is $\vec{v}_{0}=[7.8, 0, 0]\;km/sec$, initial position $\vec{r}_{0}=[0, -5888.9727, -3400]\;km$ and ballistic coefficient $B^{*}=0.096\;m^{2}/kg;$.
 From figure 1, it can be seen that even for a shorter period of time (1 day, 3 days and 7 days), oblateness of earth and atmospheric drag effects the orbit of the satellite.
-From figure 2 to figure 4, we have observed following salient features of simulation: \begin{itemize} \item[1.]
-The variation of argument of perigee and longitude of ascending node is almost linear. \item[2.]
-The eccentricity increases and then decreases over a longer time. \item[3.]
-The true anomaly varies between 0 to 3.1416. \item[4.]
-There is significant decline in semi-major axis. \item[5.]
-For initial position $\vec{r}_{0}=[0, -5888.9727, -3400]\;km$, initial velocity $\vec{v}_{0}=[7.8, 0, 0]\;km/sec$ and ballistic coefficient $B^{*}=50\;kg/m^{2}$ satellite collapses on Earth after $620.85138889$ days, since the height of satellite from surface of Earth on $620^{th}$ day is approximately $6\;km$. \end{itemize} The analysis suggest that in order to have a satellite in low Earth orbit under the effect of oblateness of Earth and atmospheric drag, it is neccessary to put a control in the motion of satellite.
+The salient features of solution of equation of motion under oblateness of Earth and Atmospheric drag are: \begin{itemize} \item[1.]
+The choice of initial position and velocities are such that initially satellite's position is in $YZ$ plane and velocities are applied in X-direction. \item[2.]
+The variation of argument of perigee is almost linear and increasing. \item[3.]
+The variation of logitude of ascending node is almost linear and decreasing. \item[4.]
+The eccentricity increases and then decreases over a longer time. \item[5.]
+The true anomaly varies between 0 to 6.2832. \item[4.]
+There is significant decline in semi-major axis over a long time duration. \item[5.]
+For initial position $\vec{r}_{0}=[0, -5888.9727, -3400]\;km$, initial velocity $\vec{v}_{0}=[7.8, 0, 0]\;km/sec$ and ballistic coefficient $B^{*}=0.096\;m^{2}/kg;$ satellite collapses on Earth after $9150.111111111111$ days, the height of satellite from surface of Earth on $9150^{th}$ day is approximately $43\;km$. \end{itemize} The particular care have been taken for step size of numerical integration in order to have stability for R-K Gill method.
+The analysis suggest that with mentioned initial position and initial velocities the maximum time the satellite can survive is $9150.111111111111$ days under the oblateness of Earth and Atmospheric drag.